colleenkwilson/Me/README.md

 Objective | Timeline | Key-Result
 ----- | ----- | -----
-Improve attractiveness of Blueleaf's product offering | Q1/2 2019 (Now) | Evangalize our vision of the Augmented Advisor with a plan to validate
+Improve attractiveness of Blueleaf's product offering | Q1/2 2019 (Now) | Evangelize our vision of the Augmented Advisor with a plan to validate
-Build & grow a high-functioning Product team | 2019 (Professional) | 100% voluntary rentetion, PM meet with > 5x customer/week
+Build & grow a high-functioning Product team | 2019 (Professional) | 100% voluntary retention, PM meet with > 5x customer/week
 Scale Blueleaf to best-in-class SaaS | 2019-2022 | propel Blueleaf to $10M ARR
 Be a great human to others | 2019 (Both) | Pay it forward 2x a week; write more hand-written notes; smile at strangers; call mom more (and other friends/family members I value);
 Be a physically/mentally healthier me | 2019 (Personal) | Meditate & workout 4x a week.
 Pay it forward 2x a week.
 Grow my technical knowledge and product curiosity | 2019 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company)
+Develop a strong Product network | 2019 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
+Have coffee/lunch with a Product executive 1x month
 Become a better writer and grow my vocabulary | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month
 Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator

 ## My expectations of folks who report to me
-* Please setup a healthly system of push/pull of sharing information (over-communicate).
+* Please setup a healthy system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.
 * Please take ownership of you career and personal/professional development.
 If I have to be pushing you often, we won't last long, but I am ALWAYS here to help make it happen.
 * Please tell me if anything feels off, as soon as you feel it.
 * I work some weekends; this is my choice.
 I do NOT expect you to work weekends, but I do expect you to 'crank' during the week.

 ## What you can expect of me as your manager
-* Someone who will fight with and for you to acheive outsized professional growth & development
+* Someone who will fight with and for you to achieve outsized professional growth & development
 * Someone who won't micro-manage you, but expects much of you
 * Someone who cares less about facetime/hrs worked as much as the quality & impact of your output
 * Someone who over-indexes on transparency.
 Sure, there will be some things I just can't share with you, but I will never lie to you.
-* Someone who truly cares about you personally and progessionally - I derive a great deal of fulfillment from leading others and its something I truly love and enjoy (and continuously strive to be better at)
+* Someone who truly cares about you personally and professionally - I derive a great deal of fulfillment from leading others and its something I truly love and enjoy (and continuously strive to be better at)

 ## My energy creators
 * Fixing/helping/problem-solving